Gabrielcarvfer/nr/doc/source/nr-module.rst

    End-to-end class overview

 Concerning the RAN, we detail what is happening between ``NRGnbNetDevice`` and ``NRUeNetDevice`` in Figure :ref:`fig-ran`.
 The ``NRGnbMac`` and ``NRUeMac`` MAC classes implement the LTE module Service Access Point (SAP) provider and user interfaces, enabling the communication with the LTE RLC layer.
 The module supports RLC TM, SM, UM, and AM modes.
 The MAC layer contains the scheduler (``NRMacScheduler`` and derived classes).
-Every scheduler also implements an SAP for LTE RRC layer configuration (``LteEnbRrc``).
+Every scheduler also implements an SAP for LTE RRC layer configuration (``NrGnbRrc``).
 The ``NrPhy`` classes are used to perform the directional communication for both downlink (DL) and uplink (UL), to transmit/receive the data and control channels.
 Each ``NrPhy`` class writes into an instance of the ``NrSpectrumPhy`` class, which is shared between the UL and DL parts.

 .. _fig-ran: